 - Which calcium supplements failed our quality ratings and which passed -- including combinations with vitamin D, vitamin K, and magnesium

-- Cost comparisons to help you choose a calcium supplement offering the best value
+- Cost comparisons to help you choose a calcium supplement offering the best value based on amounts of elemental calcium

 - The pros and cons of different forms of calcium such as carbonate, citrate, oyster shell, and coral calcium and which may be better for you